How to Prevent Data Corruption in Windows PC

 If this doesn’t work, go to Start > Settings > Bluetooth & devices > Device > More > Select Remove device.

 Solution 5.
-Protect Your Hard Disk from Physical Damages
+Protect Your Hard Disk from Physical Damage

-The flaws in your hard drive can make your files go corrupt.
+The flaws in your hard drive can cause your files to become corrupted.
 Power surges, water drops, overheating, or dust inside the storage can damage your data.

 So, here are some tips that you can follow to protect your hard disk:

-- Use linen cloth or a soft bristle brush to clean your CPU parts.
+• Use a linen cloth or a soft-bristle brush to clean your CPU parts.

 Solution 6.
 Use the System File Checker Tool